dourofficer/biology-reasoning-tool/README.md

     --input-format pdf
 ```

-**What this does:**
-1. Reads all PDF files from `./data/gemini-experiments/pdf`
-2. Sends them to Gemini API with extraction prompts
-3. Parses responses into structured triplets
+**What you should do to get started:**
+1. Prepare all your PDF files from `./data/gemini-experiments/pdf`.
+If you want to process only 1 file, please make a directory dedicatedly for it, as the script has not conveniently support single file processing.
-4. Outputs CSV files with extracted Q1/Q2 triplets
+2. Run the script above and view the results at `./data/gemini-experiments/extraction/from-pdf/formatted`.
+The output folder contains CSV files with extracted Q1/Q2 triplets.

 **Output:** Each PDF will generate a corresponding CSV file in the output folder with columns:
 - `title`: Paper title